EMLDataSource output as Ptolemy records

 1) Show each column as a port, as is currently done in the default, but output a

 single ARRAY from each port where the length of the array is the number of rows

 in the column.
 Some arrays would be doubles, some integers, and some strings,

 depending on the content of the column.
 The number of rows would be implicit in

 2) Optionally, have a single record port where named column arrays are the items

 in the record (ie col name is the name of record item, with all columns

 included).
 This might be called a "Column-based Record" view and represents an

 entire data table with a single record token.

-#2 Updated by Shawn Bowers over 14 years ago
+Updated by Shawn Bowers almost 18 years ago

 I don't think it is correct to have one port per attribute.
 This approach